Musical Theatre Educators’ Alliance, Inc.

 3.1.4.
 Apprentice Membership.
 Apprentice membership is available to current post-secondary students and recent graduates of MTEA Member institutions (“Apprentice Members”).
 Apprentice Members will not have voting rights.

 3.1.5.
 High School Membership.
 High School memberships are available to students enrolled in secondary educational institutions.
 These Members do not have voting rights.

 Section 3.2.
 MEMBERS' RIGHTS AND PRIVILEGES.
 The Executive Committee shall have the authority to determine the eligibility, rights, and obligations of each membership class, in its sole discretion, and such rights and obligations shall be separately set forth in MTEA’s Member Guidelines.

 Section 3.3.
 RESIGNATION.
 Any Member may resign by filing a written resignation with the Secretary of the Executive Committee.

 Section 3.4.
 TERMINATION.
-The Executive Committee, or any Committee authorized by the Executive Committee, may terminate the membership rights of any Member, in its sole discretion, if the Member: (1) fails to pay the required fees, dues, or assessments; (2) fails to satisfy any of the obligations or qualifications required by these By-Laws or any MTEA policy, procedure, or other membership guidelines; (3) engages in any actions that are inconsistent with the Purposes of, or harmful to, MTEA or any of its programs, its reputation, or its tax-exempt status.
-A member shall be provided with prior written notice of termination and an opportunity to contest such termination in writing.
+The Executive Committee, or any Committee authorized by the Executive Committee, may terminate the membership rights of any Member, in its sole discretion, if the Member: (1) fails to pay the required fees, dues, or assessments; (2) fails to satisfy any of the obligations or qualifications required by these By-Laws or any MTEA policy, procedure, or other membership guidelines, including MTEA’s Code of Ethics; or (3) engages in any actions that are inconsistent with the Purposes of, or harmful to, MTEA or any of its programs, its reputation, or its tax-exempt status.
+A Member shall be provided with prior written notice of termination and an opportunity to contest such termination in writing.